-An Overview of Dutch Language
+An Overview of the Dutch Language

 Dutch is a West-Germanic language from the Indo-European language family.
 The official language in Aruba, Belgium, Curaçao, Netherlands, Sint Maarten, Suriname, Benelux, European Union, Union of South American Nations, and the Caribbean Community.
 It has approximately 23 million mother tongue speakers.
 Around 5 million people speak Dutch as their second foreign language.